Today we are going to test the Arduino compiler, by doing a series of simple tests to see how smart it is at making optimizations in our code.

 benchmark 1000000: 0 681200us

-Decremental loop
+Decremental Loop

-This is based on the theory that, according to the theory, the comparison != 0 is faster than the comparison < or <=, so we should scrape a few valuable microseconds.
-Since we are at it, let’s try it.
+This is based on the theory that the comparison != 0 is faster than the comparison < or <=, therefore we should scrape some valuable microseconds.
+Since we’re here, let’s test it.

 void benchmark()